gtri/lowendinsight/README.md

 Use `mix test --cover` to verify that you're maintaining coverage.

+### Github Actions

+Just getting this built-out.
+But the bitbucket-pipeline config is still here too.

 ### Submitting changes

 Please send a [Pull Request](https://bitbucket.org/kitplummer/lowendinsight/pull-requests/) with a clear list of what you've done and why.
 Please follow Elixir coding conventions (above in Style) and make sure all of your commits are atomic (one feature per commit).